Mrababa/MotorReporting/README.md

 # MotorReporting

-Generate a PDF summary for insurance quote attempts.
+Generate an executive HTML dashboard for insurance quote attempts.
 The application ingests either an Excel (`.xlsx`/`.xls`) or CSV file with the following columns:

 ```
 QuoteRequestedOn, Status, ReferenceNumber, InsurancePurpose, ICName,